 The disposal cell, completed in 1994, occupies 127 acres.
-Its vegetated cover consists primarily of well-established coastal Bermudagrass and kleingrass, with other species interspersed (PL-6).
+Its vegetated cover consists primarily of well-established coastal Bermudagrass and kleingrass, with other species interspersed.
 The site, including the disposal cell, is managed for hay production, which ensures that turf vitality is maintained.
 The LMS maintenance subcontractor can take as many as three cuttings of hay each year from the site.
 The LMS maintenance subcontractor spot-sprays woody vegetation distributed in the uncut grass.
-At the time of the May 2022 inspection, hay bales were present on the property.
+At the time of the May 2023 inspection, hay bales were present on the property.

-Desiccation cracks were observed in the soil on the top of the disposal cell (PL-7).
+The previously observed desiccation cracks were no longer present in the soil on the top of the disposal cell.
 There was no evidence of erosion, settling, slumping, or other modifying processes that might affect the integrity of the disposal cell.
-No areas of ponded water or areas of settlement were observed on top of the disposal cell during the 2022 inspection.
+No areas of ponded water or areas of settlement were observed on top of the disposal cell during the 2023 inspection.

-Riprap armors the disposal cell side slopes and a transition zone where the top slope meets the side slopes (PL-8).
-LM has monitored several small depressions on the northwest side slope of the disposal cell since 2010.
+On the northwest side slope, there was tall grass overgrown at the transition point from the top of the side slope to the riprap side slope that was treated following the inspection (PL-8).
+LM has also monitored several small depressions on the northwest side slope of the disposal cell since 2010.
 These depressions do not compromise the protectiveness of the riprap side slope, and no changes have been observed since 2010.
 Inspectors will continue to monitor these areas.